jmkellenberger/aoc_livebook/README.md

 A simple script to generate and launch Livebooks for Advent of Code puzzles.

 ## Requirements
-1. Your Advent of Code session token set as a Livebook secret: `LB_AOC_TOKEN`.
+- Your Advent of Code session token set as a Livebook secret: `LB_AOC_TOKEN`.

-2. Make sure Livebook is installed with `mix` with `mix escript.install hex livebook`.
+- Make sure Livebook is installed with `mix escript.install hex livebook`.

 ## Getting Started
 1. `git clone https://github.com/jmkellenberger/aoc_livebook.git`